bellcastle88/SpringBootREST/README.md

 It has a function below :

-- Create user
+- Create
-- Read user
+- Read
-- Update user
+- Update
-- Delete user
+- Delete

 ## Acknowledgments